 Societies use technology to transform their physical world, and culture heavily influences the development and use of technology.
 Despite having one of LAC's largest economies and populations, Mexico's physical infrastructure lags behind many other countries in the region.
 Roads form the primary transport infrastructure, though quality tends to deteriorate in rural areas.
 Although the Mexico City metro and commuter rail system allows increased intra-city passenger transportation in the country's largest metropolitan area, most of Mexico's railways primarily transport freight rather than passengers.
-The country has many air, river, and seaports that facilitate trade and transit across consumes, and exports large quantities of oil, overseen by the state-owned corporation Petróleos Mexicanos (Mexican Petroleum, or PEMEX).
-Mexico has two nuclear power plants in Alto Lucero, Yucatán, on the Gulf of Mexico.
+The country has many air, river, and seaports that facilitate trade and transit across Mexico and to global destinations.

+Mexico generates most of its electricity from natural gas, along with other fossil fuels, hydroelectric power, solar, wind, and other sources.
+The country also produces, consumes, and exports large quantities of oil, overseen by the stateowned corporation Petróleos Mexicanos (Mexican Petroleum, or PEMEX).
+Mexico has two nuclear power plants in Alto Lucero, Yucatán, on the Gulf of America (Mexico).
 Although the country has invested in renewable energy sources like hydropower, wind, and solar energy in recent years, their share of overall energy consumption remains negligible.